-What would happen if you put twice the effort into one business?
-Especially if that business didn’t have monthly product auto-ship costs to add to your expenses….
+- What would happen if you put twice the effort into one business?

-If you have the time, money and a loyal team – sure, go for it.
+- If you have the time, money and a loyal team – sure, promote more than one.

 Some people may fear that it’s too risky to put all your eggs in one basket – i.e. promote just one business.
 But all business by its very nature is risky.
 Over 90% of conventional entreprises fail too.
 At least with MLM the cost of failure should be manageable.